cogawi/resume/resume.md

 #### Thesis: Large Strain Finite Element Analysis of Spinodal Shell Structures

 - Created FEA models of compression tests in Abaqus to match experimental results.
-- Studied structural behavior of test samples, focused on stress distribution, and damage localization.
+- Developed FEA postprocessing methods in Python, to quantify structural behavior, stress distribution, and damage localization.
-- Developed mesh processing and FEA postprocessing methods using Python and MATLAB.
 - Studied nanomaterial behavior in harsh environments with dynamic and thermal FEA.

 #### Courses and Projects